jsk-herman/paper-jsk/content/about.md

 summary:
   About Je Sian Keith Herman.
 This section details what he does & everything else you might want to know about him.
+description:
+  Who am I?
+Ooh, how philosophical.
+There's no exact answer but let's try.
+---

 ---

 Hi there! :wave: I'm Je Sian Keith Herman (*you can call me Jesh*).